IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md.txt

 UCPB-05a (x - "should") Changes **should** account for

-i) The acceptable cost of attack
+1. The acceptable cost of attack

-ii) The acceptable time for an attack
+2. The acceptable time for an attack

-iii) The acceptable memory configuration for full node users
+3. The acceptable memory configuration for full node users

-iv) The sizes of UTxOs and
+4. The sizes of UTxOs and

-v) The current total node memory usage
+5. The current total node memory usage

 #### Stake address deposit (stakeAddressDeposit)